-The college will seek advice, as appropriate, around individual young persons, from external support services through the termly 'SEND Planning and Consultation meetings', Early Help Unit and the Multi-Agency Safeguarding Hub.
+The college will seek advice, as appropriate, around individual young persons, from external support services through TESSA.
 Sharing knowledge and information with our support services is key to the effective and successful SEND provision within our college.
 Any one of the support services may raise concerns about a young person.
 This will then be brought to the attention of the SENCo, who will then inform the young person's parents.